mozilla-services/push-service/docs/index.md

 * [Jeremy Orem](https://github.com/oremj) - Operations (Portland, UTC-8)
 * [Chris Karlof](https://github.com/ckarlof) - Identity Services Manager (San Francisco, UTC-8)

-We meet for a weekly stand-up, as well as a larger meeting on Wednesday's to discuss Push specification details and client coordination.
+We meet for a weekly stand-up, as well as a larger meeting on Wednesdays to discuss Push specification details and client coordination.

 Additional ways to get in contact with the team: